genderkit/genderkit/_articles/updating-nhs-patient-details.md

 ### Who can update their NHS records?

 In some parts of the UK, updating the gender (sex marker) on your NHS records is not permitted for *people who are under 18*.
-For up-to-date information, see [the NHS PCSE Patient Registrations page](https://pcse.england.nhs.uk/help/patient-registrations/gender-reassignment).
+For up-to-date information, see [the NHS PCSE Patient Registrations page](https://pcse.england.nhs.uk/help/patient-registrations/gender-reassignment) (England) or [the NHS National Services Scotland page](https://www.nss.nhs.scot/medical-services/patient-registration-and-medical-records/how-to-change-patient-details/) (Scotland).

 ### What do I need first?